netspotau/bigbluebutton-integrations/wordpress/bigbluebutton/readme.txt

 **Why is it giving an error about creating a meeting room?**

-Make sure you are using BigBlueButton 0.7.
+Make sure you are using BigBlueButton 0.7 or higher.

 **What is this error: "Unable to display the meetings.
 Please check the url of the bigbluebutton server AND check to see if the bigbluebutton server is running."?**